- Police Department

 Learning the laws regulating the use of firearms is a must for responsible ownership.
 Local regulations differ and laws vary from state to state.
 Citizens must check with the jurisdiction where the firearm is to be used.

-In California, the Sheriff and his staff are required to follow strict state and local guidelines when performing the necessary background checks for issuing Concealed Carry Weapon licenses.
+In California, the Sheriff/Chief of Police and his staff are required to follow strict state and local guidelines when performing the necessary background checks for issuing Concealed Carry Weapon licenses.
 Due to the detailed nature involved with conducting these background checks, appointment times and processing times can take multiple weeks.